A Matching Procedure for Sequential Experiments that Iteratively Learns which Covariates Improve Power: Results

+The KK14 design (D6) beats all classic designs (D1-D5) by a substantial amount in every E/T cell.
+This is due to the well-established performance boost of using matched pairs, performance that gets even better when the response model is non-linear \citep{Greevy2004}.

-Let us now compare our two new proposed methods, (D5) naive on-the-fly covariate importance weighting and (D6) stepwise weighting to (D4) KK14 which weights all covariates equally.
-Under NBT and (B1) uniform variable importance we generally observe that (D6) $>$ (D5) $>$ (D4) as expected by a modest amount.
-But under NBT and (B2) varied variable importance, the power improvements when comparing the three are more substantial.
-The power advantage of (D6) over (D5) is most starkly apparent in (B2) and (X2), with correlated covariates.
+Let us now compare our two new proposed methods, (D7) naive on-the-fly covariate importance weighting and (D8) stepwise weighting to (D6) KK14 which weights all covariates equally.
+Under all (E1, E2, B1, B2, X1, X2) we observe that (D8) $>$ (D7) $>$ (D6).
+These power improvements are most substantial in the (B2/X2) setting as (D8) is especially designed for differential covariate importance where the covariates are collinear.

-Under RAN and (B1), our new methods (D5, D6) on average have higher power than the older (D4), with stepwise generally doing better than naive.
-Under RAN and (B2), the power advantage of (D6) over (D5) over (D4) is much stronger, under independent covariates (X1) it is $75\% > 70\% > 46\%$ and under correlated covariates (X2) it is $75\% > 63\% > 22\%$.
-The advantage of the stepwise (D6) over the naive (D5) on-the-fly weighting is most apparent in the case of correlated covariates (X2) because the estimated weights are more reflective of the true variable importances in the response model.

-In summary, all matching designs (D4-D6) outperform the classical designs (D1-D3).
-The new weighting designs (D5, D6) works at least a well as KK14 (D4) when it is expected to confer little advantage, e.g. in the setting of relatively uniform variable importances.
-In the cases where there are different variable importances, the new weighting designs (D5, D6) confer a substantial advantage over KK14 (D4) and the advantage of stepwise weighting (D6) over the naive (D5) is most stark when there is dependence among the covariates.

 Table~\ref{tab:size50} displays the sizes for the same settings at $n = 50$.
 Size estimates for $n = 100$ can be found in Table~\ref{tab:size100} in the Supporting Information.
 There is no qualitative difference between Table~\ref{tab:size50} and Table~\ref{tab:size100}.